Jarcionek/Factorio-Zooming-Reinvented/README.md

 # Known Issues

-### Zooming in while in the map view does not respect 'Zoom sensitivity' and 'Max world zoom out' mod settings.
+### Zooming in while in the map view does not respect 'Zoom sensitivity' and 'Max world zoom out' mod settings

 This is due to limitations in the modding API.
 It is not possible for a script to just zoom in the map in its current position, the only function available is to set it to a specific position and a zoom level.
 However, it is not possible to get the current map's position.
 Also, it is not possible to get a position of the mouse pointer, hence the mod is not be able to zoom in towards it.
 Finally, opening the 'zoom to world' view also requires to provide a position and a zoom level.
 Therefore, the only reasonable option was to leave the zooming in while in the map as it is in the base game.